We are addicted to stories because stories are compelling and useful in corporate training.

 One reason stories are captivating is that stories organize information, events, and actions into a coherent whole by placing that information into a familiar narrative structure of a beginning, middle, and end.
 In essence, stories show us how something originates (beginning), how it develops from these beginnings (middle), and where it is going (end).
 The narrative structure thus provides a reason to keep on listening.
 It pulls the listener forward.
 At some point the information, the events, the actions, and the characters involved become interesting to us as listeners.
 We care about what happened and what is happening.
 Narrative structure gives a meaningful order to events so that it motivates the listener to pay attention, anticipate, and ultimately be able to use that information.
 The end result is that we more easily retain that information, adapt it and share that information.

-But, you might remark, “Safety compliance or training on management strategies, operational changes, or how to structure loans doesn’t immediately jump off the page as obvious topics for stories.
+But, you might remark, “safety compliance or corporate training on management strategies, operational changes, or how to structure loans doesn’t immediately jump off the page as obvious topics for stories.
 How do we use these elements of stories to make training more compelling?”

 Turning training into a story relies on being able to connect the dots of crucial information into a narrative whole that drives the learner forward.
 The connection will depend on the course content and goals.
 The connection could be temporal: steps in a process, a timed activity, a backward- or forward-looking plan, or a history lesson.
 The connection could be functional: how this information or activity fits into a larger organized structure of information and activity.
 Or the connection could be, well… anything that lends itself to a narrative structure.